Acid-Base Physiology

 - Mineralocorticoid Excess (see Hyperaldosteronism)

-- Mechanisms by Which Mineralocorticoids Enhanced Distal Renal Tubular Hydrogen Ion Secretion: these mechanisms enhance the movement of sodium from the distal tubule into the extracellular fluid -> this generates an electronegative charge in the tubular lumen, decreasing back-diffusion of hydrogen ions back into the tubular cells -> increasing hydrogen and potassium secretion (resulting in hypokalemia)
+- Mechanisms by Which Mineralocorticoids Enhanced Distal Renal Tubular Hydrogen Ion Secretion: these mechanisms enhance the movement of sodium from the distal tubule into the extracellular fluid, generating an electronegative charge in the tubular lumen, resulting in decreased back-diffusion of hydrogen ions back into the tubular cells and increased hydrogen ion and potassium secretion (resulting in hypokalemia)

 - Direct Stimulation of Secretory Hydrogen Ion-ATPase Pump